-Ceredigion's coast has several small ports and harbour towns like Cardigan, New Quay, Aberaeron and Aberystwyth, and there are many coastal illages which ahve a rich maritme history such as Aberporth, Llangrannog, Aberaerth, Llansanffraid and Borth.
+Ceredigion's coast has several small ports and harbour towns like Cardigan, New Quay, Aberaeron and Aberystwyth, and there are many coastal villages which have a rich maritime history such as Aberporth, Llangrannog, Aberarth, Llansanffraid and Borth.
 Today the harbours are busy with leisure and fishing boats but in earlier centuries these little ports were key to the local economy.

 The largest port in Wales